 Beware of These Foods Similar to Onions That Can Poison Your Dog

-While onions are a well-known toxic food for dogs, it is important to note that other members of the Allium family can also be harmful.
+While onions are a well-known toxic food for dogs, it is important to note that other Allium family members can also be harmful.
 Garlic, shallots, leeks, scallions, and chives all contain N-propyl disulfide, the same chemical found in onions, which can cause oxidative damage to a dog’s red blood cells.

 Related Post: Can Dogs Eat Durian Safely?